Calorique

 How many calories does shoveling snow burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 218 calories during 30 minutes of shoveling snow.
-This is based on a MET value of 6.
+A person weighing 160 lbs (73 kg) burns approximately 229 calories during 30 minutes of shoveling snow.
+This is based on a MET value of 6 for shoveling snow.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of shoveling snow?

-The MET (Metabolic Equivalent of Task) value for shoveling snow is 6.
+The default MET (Metabolic Equivalent of Task) value for shoveling snow is 6, while the selected training style uses MET 6.
 This means shoveling snow burns 6 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is shoveling snow good for weight loss?

-Yes, shoveling snow is an effective exercise for weight loss.
-With a MET value of 6, it burns a significant number of calories per session.
-A 160-lb person burns about 435 calories per hour.
+Yes, shoveling snow can be effective for weight loss when performed intensely enough.
+With a selected MET value of 6, a 160-lb person burns about 457 calories per hour.
 Combined with a balanced diet, regular shoveling snow can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during shoveling snow?

 Body weight significantly impacts calorie burn during shoveling snow.
-A 120-lb person burns about 163 calories in 30 minutes, while a 250-lb person burns approximately 340 calories in the same time.
+At the selected MET value of 6, a 120-lb person burns about 171 calories in 30 minutes, while a 250-lb person burns approximately 357 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does shoveling snow work?